February 4, 2024

 Recently, I bemoaned how Orwell is often invoked in support of an argument by people who haven’t read him.
 They are usually drawing on some laundered misperception of his work, and especially Nineteen Eighty-Four.
-Well, this month I witnessed somebody misapplying the work of Kafka in a similar attempt to make a middlebrow point about the so-called return to office.
+Well, just a few days ago, I witnessed somebody misapplying the work of Kafka in a similar attempt to make a middlebrow point about the so-called return to office.

 Their argument was that it is just as impossible for an office worker to understand why a business would think they need to be around other people as it is for the protagonist of The Trial to make sense of what is happening to him.